qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 **Single Symbol Renderer**

-The Single Symbol Renderer is used to render all features of the layer using a single user-defined symbol.
+The Single Symbol Renderer (see figure_symbology_1_) is used to render all features of the layer using a single user-defined symbol.
 The properties, that can be adjusted in the ``Style`` tab, depend partially on the type of the layer, but all types share the following structure.
 In the top left part of the tab, there is a preview